ipld/ipld/docs/ecosystem.md

-IPLD in the Interplanetary Ecosystem
+IPLD in the InterPlanetary Ecosystem
 ====================================

-IPLD is a part of the "Interplanetary Ecosystem".
+IPLD is a part of the "InterPlanetary Ecosystem".
 You can it without any of the other projects in that ecosystem, but it may be useful to understand this history;
-and if you come to IPLD via one of the other Interplanetary projects (such as IPFS), this document can help you understand the relationship and the distinctions.
+and if you come to IPLD via one of the other InterPlanetary projects (such as IPFS), this document can help you understand the relationship and the distinctions.

 IPLD